Table des Contenus

 OCamlPro has great expertise in formal verification:

-• Several members of the team have a PhD in Computer Sciences in the field of program verification;
+• More than half of our teams hold a PhD in Computer Sciences in the field of formal method and program verification;

 • OCamlPro maintains Alt-Ergo, an automatic theorem prover used in program verification to prove the formulas extracted from the program formalisation;

-• OCamlPro is an active member of the FreeTON/EverScale Formal Verification Sub-Governance, in charge of auditing, specifying and verifying Solidity Smart Contracts;
+• OCamlPro was an active member of the FreeTON/EverScale Formal Verification Sub-Governance, in charge of auditing, specifying and verifying Solidity Smart Contracts;

 Code Audit